UAS Space Review

 No. While there will be an expectation that the majority of UAS sections will be able to reduce their existing space allocations, specific reductions will depend on a range of operational factors determined through the course of the project.
 However, initial scoping indicates that 25% is likely to be broadly achievable in most spaces.
 Exploring opportunities for greater space saving will be done in consultation with individual teams.

-No. This project is specifically focused on making more efficient use of our buildings, based on current workforce projections and New Ways of Working we are adapting.
+No. This project is specifically focused on making more efficient use of our buildings, based on current workforce projections, and New Ways of Working we are adapting.